 The National Association of Teachers of Singing and The Voice Foundation selected Dr. Rollings Bigler as the winner of the 2018 Van L. Lawrence Fellowship, awarded yearly to one singing teacher engaged in empirical research.
 An active researcher in voice pedagogy, Dr. Rollings Bigler has presented her research in such refereed venues as The Voice Foundation Symposium, The International Phenomenon of Singing Symposium, The Singing Network, the Pan-American Vocology Association Symposium, the National Association of Teachers of Singing National Conference, the Fall Voice Conference, and the Ohio State Voice Forum.
-Her primary research interests include musical theatre and contemporary commercial music (CCM) voice pedagogy, group voice teaching, historical voice teacher certification and systematic education, and the effects of shoe heel heights, head position, jaw opening and other aspects of body alignment on acoustic and perceptual measures of singing efficiency.
-Her most recent publication on the effects of high-heeled shoes can be found in the Journal of Voice, the world’s premiere peer-reviewed voice medicine and research journal.
+Her primary research interests include musical theatre and contemporary commercial music (CCM) voice pedagogy, small and large group voice teaching, historical voice teacher certification and education, and the effects of shoe heel heights, head position, jaw opening and other aspects of body alignment on acoustic and perceptual measures of singing efficiency.
+Her most recent publication on the effects of high-heeled shoes can be found in the Journal of Voice, the world’s premier peer-reviewed voice medicine and research journal.
 Other publications have appeared in the Journal of Singing and Voice and Speech Review.

 Dr. Rollings Bigler teaches both individual and group lessons, workshops, and masterclasses in a variety of voice styles and genres across the country.
 Dr. Rollings Bigler completed a voice practicum experience focused on the habilitation and rehabilitation of the singing voice through the University of Kansas Medical Center under the supervision of laryngologist, Dr. J. David Garnett.
 In addition to her teaching at the university, she maintains an active professional virtual voice studio and runs voice pedagogy programs at The Phonation Company.